kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   etlDailyStoreDurationDays: 91

   # How many threads the read database is configured with (i.e. Kubecost API /
   # UI queries).
-If value is 0, the number of threads is bound by the
+If value is 0, the number of threads is bounded by the
   # number of cores
   # default: 0 is no limit
   dbReadThreads: 0